spiritf0x469/studyKit/README.md

 ## ✨ description

-studykit is a chrome extension designed to help users stay productive while studying. it combines note management, calculator and stopwatch functionalities in a single lightweight extension.
+studyKit is a chrome extension designed to help users stay productive while studying. it combines note management, calculator and stopwatch functionalities in a single lightweight extension.

 ## 🚀 features